River fishing in Victoria is actually divided, for the most part, into three kinds.

 Inland waterways in Victoria range from faster streams to slow-moving, mighty inland environments.

-While inland rivers over the Great Dividing Range tend to be warmer coastal streams vary considerably in temperature and are generally more variable and cooler.
+While inland - over the Great Dividing Range tend to be warmer coastal streams vary considerably in temperature and are generally more variable and cooler.

-Some are navigable by boat, particularly the slower, deeper rivers such as the Murray and Goulburn.
+Some are navigable by boat, particularly the slower, deeper waterways such as the Murray and Goulburn.